PedestrianDynamics/CloudFast-DL4PuDe/README.md

          --copy of CFSystem.ipynp
          --cloud-fast-system

 5. For the input stream, we recommend using a virtual camera with one of the video recordings of crowded event entrances.
-Video experiments are available in the video directory. <a href="https://obsproject.com/">OBS studio</a> is free and open source software for virtual camera and live streaming.
+Video experiments are available in the video directory.
+<a href="https://obsproject.com/">OBS studio</a> is free and open source software for virtual camera and live streaming.
 6. Run copy of CFSystem.ipynp
 ```

+5. For the input stream, we recommend using a virtual camera with one of the video recordings of crowded event entrances.
+Video experiments are available in the video directory.
+<a href="https://obsproject.com/">OBS studio</a> is free and open source software for virtual camera and live streaming.
+6. Run copy of CFSystem.ipynp